 Greg Louer solves problems for clients facing complex challenges before Congress, the Executive Branch, and independent agencies.
-To do so he provides clients with strategic guidance and counseling; develops crisis management response solutions—including issues related to the federal government's response to the novel coronavirus and spread of COVID-19; devises and implements comprehensive advocacy campaigns, and builds coalitions with allied stakeholders.
-Mr. Louer draws upon senior congressional staff experience for two members of the House Energy and Commerce Committee, a member of the Federal Communications Commission, and several state-wide political campaigns.
-He understands the intersection between business and public policy and builds strategies to help clients achieve their goals.
+To do so he provides clients with strategic guidance and counseling; develops crisis management response solutions—including issues related to the federal government's response to the novel coronavirus and spread of COVID-19; devises and implements comprehensive advocacy campaigns; and builds coalitions with allied stakeholders to achieve client goals.

 Before joining Arnold & Porter, Mr. Louer served as a senior advisor for two members of the House Energy and Commerce Committee, which oversees regulated industries ranging from telecommunications, energy and health care.
 He first served as the policy director for the late Rep. Charles W. Norwood and later served in a similar capacity for Senator Marsha Blackburn, during her service in the US House, where he managed the legislative office and spearheaded legislative and oversight activities related to technology, energy and environmental policy.
 Mr. Louer also served in the legal office for two major communications and technology providers and practiced in the public policy department for a large international law firm.

 Mr. Louer received his JD from the Columbus School of Law at the Catholic University of America, where he served as a staff member of the Law Review and graduated with honors.
 He received a BA in political science from the University of North Carolina at Chapel Hill.